About this blog

 Then comes the traditional white kilombero rice.
 Cooked on charcoal, paired with a local chicken and green vegetables accompanied by a bowl of well fried tomato sauce, aha!
 Such is the taste for an African man who has affection for Bitcoin.

-Speaking of Bitcoin, here is how it all began.
-In 2015, on an obscure sunny morning, a friend who i highly regard Kumbukani Kachingwe born with a silver spoon in his hands, out of the blues asked, " What do you know about invisible governments?"
+In 2015, on an obscure sunny morning, a friend who i highly regard Kumbukani Kachingwe visited for a chat.
+As a man born with a silver spoon in his hands, out of the blues asked, " What do you know about invisible governments?"
 I was honestly taken by surprise.
-The question never really made any sense.
+I had no idea, it never occured to think of such.
 However, the conversation ended me having a summary of "The History of the money changers" a book by Andrew Hitchcock 2006.

-What set a solid concrete foundation was the work of the legendary Bill Still.
+The mind went wild, i opened my mind to an array of history and what stood solid was coming across the legendary "Bill Still".
 A journalist, a historian and an economist who documented the " The history of the money changers."
-Then came Mike Miloney an author, Gold and silver historian and an economist, "the hidden secrets of money" series and his book "A guide to investing in Gold and Silver."
-Such was an amazing jounrney, it has in all ways inspired me to create this blog page.
+Then came Mike Miloney, the gold buck, home of the karats, author of Gold and silver, an incredible historian and an economist.
+He also documentanted, "the hidden secrets of money" series where he dedicated his life in teaching about monetory history.
+His known for his great book "A guide to investing in Gold and Silver."

-Ill surf using my personal intuition, engaging with humor and employing best analogies and orange pills as far as Bitcoin is concerned.
-It is my wish for everyone to grasp slightest gist of Bitcoin knowledge.
+It is my dream that a Malawian can store, send, receive HODL value in Bitcon.
+Through this blog, ill also share my personal intuition, engaging with humor and employing best analogies and orange pills as far as Bitcoin is concerned.
+It is my wish for everyone to grasp slightest gist of Bitcoin knowledge and use it practically in everyday transactions.

 Lets move Mulanje mountain together, pour Lake Malawi into a cup and bring back sound money, free people and make Africa boarderless.
 I'd like you my reader that after you read this blog, your teeth and skin turn orange and develop your own intuition and look outside again!